taufardh/kode/pages/index.md

 permalink: /
 ---

-# THIS IS A HOMEPAGE
+# THIS IS MY HOMEPAGE

 ##  Features
 * Highly customizable, content-oriented with The Matrix style